Analytical and numerical studies of periodic superradiance: Extended two-level model based on the Maxwell-Bloch equations

 \section{Extended two-level model based on the Maxwell-Bloch equations}

 In this section, we first construct a model based on the Maxwell-Bloch equations with reduced energy levels (Sec. \ref{sec:MBeq}).
 This model, which can only be solved by numerical integration, is the basis of all the results presented in this paper.
 We refer to this model as an extended two-level model based on the Maxwell-Bloch equations (X2MB model for short) for a reason explained below.
-We then present a much simpler model that reveals essential features of the periodic SR (T2B model) (Sec. \ref{sec:truncated}).
-It is a set of nonlinear differential equations with only two variables, coherence and population difference between the two SR states.
-Analytical solutions of this simple two-variable model are shown to reproduce main features of the X2MB simulation results.

 The X2MB model contains many physical parameters.
 We discuss how we determine the central value and uncertainty of these parameters (Sec. \ref{sec:parameter}).
 They are used in the numerical simulations.
 We find that the periodic SR occurs only in a certain restricted region of the parameter space.
 The conditions for the parameters necessary for the periodic SR to appear are clarified by analyzing linearized X2MB equations around equilibrium points (Sec. \ref{sec:condition}).
 We then perform numerical simulations with parameters both inside and outside of the ``predicted" periodic SR region (Sec. \ref{sec:simulation}).
+We also present a much simpler model that reveals essential features of the periodic SR (T2B model) (Sec. \ref{sec:truncated}).
+It is a set of nonlinear differential equations with only two variables, coherence and population difference between the two SR states.
+Analytical solutions of this simple two-variable model are shown to reproduce main features of the X2MB simulation results.
 Finally we conclude this section by searching for a parameter set that reproduces our experimental results (Sec. \ref{sec:extendedtwolevelsummary}).